kcivey/dc-mar-js/README.md

 ### Client

 This is the main class you'll want to use.
+If you're creating only one, you may want to use the `createClient` function.

 #### constructor